sfeuga/mkgitignore/README.md

 - [ ] Add an option to create a `.mkgitignorerc`.
 Ex: `mkgitignore -E -k vim,ruby,linux` will run `echo "keywords='vim,ruby,linux'" > ~/.mkgitignorerc`

 ## Contributing

+If you use it under other _OS_ or _shell_ version, please let me know and I will update this `README.md` or even better, Update the `README.md` by yourself.

 Please submit patches to code or documentation as GitHub pull requests!